chuaxiangjie/ParkingApp/README.md

 # ParkingApp

-A .Net Core console application written in C#.
 A smart parking app that automatically issue slot reservation for incoming cars.

 ## Getting Started